 The No-Build Alternative consists of making no improvements to SC 41.
-While no immediate new effects are expected in the study area from the no-build alternative, traffic volumes on SC 41 would continue to increase as a result of regional population growth.
-Over time, these changes are projected to result in substantial congestion on SC41 and US17 in the study area, which may lead to direct and indirect effects on residential aspects in the study area, such as livability and other social, cultural, and/or psychological effects, and may indirectly lower residential property values.
+While no immediate new effects are expected in the study area from the No-Build Alternative, traffic volumes on SC 41 would continue to increase as a result of regional population growth.
+Over time, these changes are projected to result in substantial congestion on SC 41 and US 17 in the study area, which may lead to direct and indirect effects on residential aspects in the study area, such as livability and other social, cultural, and/or psychological effects, and may indirectly lower residential property values.
 Economic and business conditions may alter and become less favorable, which in turn could negatively impact the Charleston County tax base.
 Public health and safety may be at increased risk as emergency vehicles may not be able to navigate the study area as rapidly or safely, and emergency facilities may be less accessible.

-The two build alternatives (Alternative 1 and Alternative 7A) would have similar impacts on all communities in relation to economic and business conditions, land use, mobility and access, public health and safety, sensory aspects, Project construction, as well as indirect, recurring, and cumulative effects, as discussed in the following sections.
-EJ impacts are also considered in this section, in an effort to consolidate that discussion across the study area and assess the impacts as a whole.
-Direct effects to specific parcels within the study area by build alternative are presented in Appendix A. Figure 7 shows the locations of major community resources in the study area.
+The three build alternatives (Alternative 1, Alternative 7A, and the Compromise Alternative) would have similar impacts on all communities in relation to economic and business conditions, land use, mobility and access, public health and safety, sensory aspects, Project construction, as well as indirect, recurring, and cumulative effects, as discussed in the following sections.
+Direct effects to specific parcels within the study area by build alternative are presented in Appendix A. Figure 6 shows the locations of major community resources in the study area.